Wrapped In Jamie Border Pattern

 Feel free to follow your own colourway and make your insides all the same colour or make them solid or mix and match insides and borders to your heart’s content.
 I would like for you to make this as much as possible your CAL project and I look forward to seeing your photos.

-Please tag me in any social media posts and use #wrappedinjamiecal or #desingedbyblacksheepcrochet so I can admire your work.
+Remember to tag me in any social media posts and use #wrappedinjamiecal or #desingedbyblacksheepcrochet so I can admire your work.

 The Pattern